sanjai4334/books-management/README.md

 # 📚 Books Management

-A full-stack application for managing and organizing your book collection, built with React, TypeScript, and Next.js.
+A simple application for managing and organizing your book collection, built with React, TypeScript, and Next.js.

 ## 🚀 Getting Started